dimensionmedia/WPGrabTwitterPics/README.txt

 You need to apply to Twitter to obtain a consumer key and consumer secret.
 You also need a setOAuthToken and setOAuthTokenSecret.
 All four of these you can update in the settings screen.

 == Changelog ==

+= 0.3 =
+* Significant changes to how plugin now works: instead of importing photos directly to the media gallery, we are using custom post types that store the metadata.
+* Better process for detecting new Instagram posts via the API

 = 0.1 =
 * Basic bare-bones plugin.